RadaBDimitrova/2048/README.md

 4. leaderboardXX.txt where XX coresponds to the dimension (between 4 and 10) of the board corresponding to the leaderboard.

 Start Menu:
-1.Start Game -> initializes the board and the game 2.Leaderboard -> shows leaderboard files (top 5 scores for each dimension) 3.Quit -> ends program
+1. Start Game -> initializes the board and the game;
+2. Leaderboard -> shows leaderboard files (top 5 scores for each dimension);
+3. Quit -> ends program.